Hong Kong schools told to remove books that violate new law as police powers extended - KRDO

 The vaguely-written nature of the law has sparked fear and concern among many citizens who are unsure where that red line is and how it will impact their lives.
 Offenses under the law are broad and far-reaching, with no certainty of what actions will be deemed illegal until prosecutions are brought.

-The Hong Kong government, including the Chief Executive Carrie Lam, has repeatedly insisted that the new law won’t affect freedom of speech.
-But many, including journalists, artists, academics and businesspeople, are concerned that the vague nature of the law’s language will lead to self-censorship.
+The Hong Kong government, including the Chief Executive Lam, has repeatedly insisted that the new law won’t affect freedom of speech.
+But many, including journalists, artists, academics and businesspeople, are concerned that the law will lead to self-censorship.

+On Tuesday, popular video app TikTok said it will exit Hong Kong “In light of recent events.”
+It is unclear when TikTok — which is owned by Beijing-based startup ByteDance — will exit Hong Kong, or whether the Chinese version of the app, known as Douyin, will continue to be available, as is the case in mainland China.

 Messaging app Telegram told local media Hong Kong Free Press that it “does not intend to process any data requests related to its Hong Kong users until an international consensus is reached in relation to the ongoing political changes in the city.”
 It added that the platform has never disclosed data to the Hong Kong authorities.